Aaron98990/ways-of-the-game/offside.md

 The changes comes down to this - It is not a deflection and it is deliberate play if the defender played the ball to where they wanted to or should of been able to.

 It is subjective and could be interpeted differently by different people.
-The levels of the game would affect this decision.
+The level of the game would affect this decision.

 ## Ball off the goalpost or crossbar